 - Useful links

 The College has a Child Protection Officer who leads on all aspects of our work.
 Dr Geoff Debelle is the current Child Protection Officer.
-He is supported by Emily Roberts, Child Protection Policy Lead, within the College staff structure.
+He is supported by Emily Roberts, Child Protection Policy Lead.

 The College has a wide range of training resources for all levels of competence.

 For more information - Safeguarding Children and Young People

 If you have any questions or comments, please contact Emily Roberts, Child Protection Policy Lead, on email@example.com